Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Equip events with prevention tools

-• Provide clear referral to emergency and specialized services
+• Plan clear referral to emergency services and specialized structures

 Screening for diverted medications: saliva, urine, and limits to know